 I see different facets of the system, as a ‘patient,’ a ‘carer,’ and now an almost ‘professional.’
 I see enthusiastic, fabulous, dedicated nurses and staff trying their best in extremely challenging financial times.
 Services are cut (I won’t even get started on the ever decreasing amount of beds) and there often isn’t enough staff to go round.
 They have to make difficult decisions about who stays on the books and who goes; whether people are ‘really’ safe or not, etc. Positive risk-taking.
 Doctors working ridiculous shifts, yet bearing the massive weight of responsibility for people’s lives through their decisions.
 Policies, research and best practice guidelines churned out of the government and organisations but very often not translating to what actually happens for the patients.
 The practice gap.
 Payment by results.
 Person-centred care.

-I also see nurses who lack passion; some who I wonder whether they keep up with their lifelong learning, or perhaps joined nursing for the wrong reasons.
-I see unqualified staff making up the numbers for qualified staff (who, by the way, are very often amazing and have more time to actually spend with patients).
+I also see nurses who lack passion, and I wonder whether some keep up with their lifelong learning, or if they perhaps joined nursing for the wrong reasons.
+I see unqualified staff making up the numbers for qualified staff, who, by the way, are very often amazing and have more time to actually spend with patients.
 I see burnt-out nurses.

 Meanwhile, I see patients struggling.

 And one day I’m going to be too tired to fight.
 I almost am.

 ‘Deciding to live’, reproduced with permission, originally published here